The Power of Tests for Detecting $p$-Hacking: Monte Carlo Simulations

 \subsubsection{The Impact of Publication Bias}

 Here we investigate the impact of publication bias on the power of the tests for testing the joint null hypothesis of no $p$-hacking and no publication bias.
-Table \ref{tab:publication_bias} presents the results for $h=0$ and $\tau=0.5$.
-In Appendix \ref{app:additional_simulation_results}, we also report results for $h\in \{1,2\}$ and $h\sim \hat{\Pi}$, where $\hat\Pi$ is the Gamma distribution fitted to the RCT subsample of \citet{brodeur2020methods}.
+We generate a sample of $n=5000$ $p$-values as in Section \ref{sec:simulations_setup} and keep each $p$-value, $P_i$, with probability $\Pr(S=1\mid P_i)$.